ejkaplan/MUC-Exercises/eye-typing.md

 ## Activity 1: Warm Up

 1. View the image listed below.
+(When completing the eye-typing/ guessing, enlarge the keyboards so that they take up the entire size of the screen.)
 <img src="images/arel.JPG" width="500">
 2. Turn on your camera
 3. Designate one student as “typist” and the other as “guesser.”
 These roles will switch after the first round.